historycomactivate/amazontvcode/index.rst

 `amazon.com/mytv` is a secure activation portal provided by Amazon.
 When you install the Amazon Prime Video app on your smart TV or streaming device, it displays a **6-digit code**.
 This code must be entered at `amazon.com/mytv` to complete the sign-in process.

-➡ Visit the activation page: `Amazon Mytv Code`
+➡ Visit the activation page of `Amazon Mytv Code`

 Steps to Activate Prime Video on Your Device
 --------------------------------------------